ApiLogicServer/ApiLogicProject/readme.md

 ### What's Already Happened

 We've already executed the `ApiLogicServer create` command, and uploaded the project to GitHub, [like this](https://valhuber.github.io/ApiLogicServer/Manage-GitHub/#create-an-api-logic-server-project).
 You could clone this and open it locally.
-But an even faster way - _with no install_ - is the follow the Evaluation Guide, below.
+But an even faster way - _with no install_ - is to follow the Evaluation Guide, below.

 &nbsp;